HELVE/H_OVERVIEW/README.md

 # HELVE ᴀᴠʀ | Rogue High Technology Creative Agency

 ```
-Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
+Etymological meaning of the word *helve* constitutes "a handle of a tool or a weapon".
 ```

 ---